-If you lived in Panama instead of United States, you would:
+If you moved to Panama from the United States, you would:

 MAKE 68.8% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Panama, that number is $16,500.00 per capita.

 LIVE 1.3 YEARS LESS

 In United States, you (on average) will live to approximately 79.56.